Number : Season 1, serial 6 of 8.

-Whats good : Another solid Beeb costume piece.
+Whats good : Another solid Beeb costume piece moments.
 Has some nice dialogue, drama and action.
 Both Ian and Barbara have a solid roles – in this.
 Not much variety but the character drama keeps proceedings interesting (see bad).

-Review With Spoilers : Historically, the Doctor Who fanbase never particularly enjoyed the historical period dramas and ratings were generally lower than their ‘monster of the week’ or sci-fi counterparts.
+Review With Spoilers : Historically, the Doctor Who fanbase never particularly enjoyed the historical period dramas and ratings were generally lower than the ‘monster of the week’ or sci-fi counterparts.

 After William Hartnell’s tenure ended, most of the historical dramas in Doctor Who were phased out – in favour of more sci-fi or monster episodes.

 So what we are left with, is a mixed bag of period dramas.
 The crushing boredom of something like The Romans, was in sharp contrast to the surprising drama and humour of The Crusade or to a lesser degree; Reign Of Terror.

 In terms of application; set design, costumes and acting – The Aztecs is easily one of lushest productions of the early Doctor Who years.
 Helped in part, again – by the Beeb’s bottomless period department.

 There is plenty for the Doctor and companions to contend with, here.
 Barbara is mistaken for a reincarnanted deity, Ian is forced to prove himself in combat and Susan is forced into an attempted marriage.
-The Doctor even finds time to acquire an Aztec girlfriend of his own (of sorts) – and ‘invents’ the first wheel.
+The Doctor even finds time to acquire an Aztec girlfriend (of sorts) and ‘invents’ the first wheel.

 “What’s the point of travelling through time and space if we can’t change anything?
 Nothing.
 Tlotoxl had to win!”
 Barbara

-There is always an uneasy underlining feeling here, that the Aztecs will work out that the Doctor and company are not gods and sacrifice them.
-It permeates the story and gives it some underlying level of tension.
-Especially, due to nefarious Tlotoxl, who mistrusts the new arrivals – and seeks to prove them as frauds.
+There is always an uneasy and underlining feeling permeating the serial.
+In that, the Aztecs will work out that the Doctor and company are not gods and will sacrifice them.
+It helps give the story some useful underlying tension.
+Which is good considering there is little variety in sets, or story pace.